Political Science 100 - Introduction to Politics » Fall 2021 » Chapter 7 Parliamentary Dem

 Since 1949, what have been the two main parties in Germany?

-A. The Christian democrats and the Greens
+A. The Social democrats and the Christian democrats

 B. The Social democrats and the communists